lccxwt/test1/apollo pandora/apollo_2_0_hardware_system_installation_guide_v1.md

 2. Connection between the interface box and the IPC:

-   One ethernet cable is required to connect the interface box and the IPC.
+   One ethernet cable is required to connect the interface box to the IPC.

 3. Connection between the interface box and GPS: